openeuler-mirror/docs/docs/en/docs/Installation/Installation-Preparations1.md

 Before verifying the integrity of the image file, ensure that the following files are available:

-Image file: **openEuler-21.03-raspi-aarch64.img.xz**
+Image file: **openEuler-21.09-raspi-aarch64.img.xz**

-Verification file: **openEuler-21.03-raspi-aarch64.img.xz.sha256sum**
+Verification file: **openEuler-21.09-raspi-aarch64.img.xz.sha256sum**

-### Procedure
+### Procedures

-To verify the file integrity, perform the following procedure:
+To verify the file integrity, perform the following procedures:

 1. Obtain the verification value from the verification file.
 Run the following command:

    ```
-   $ cat openEuler-21.03-raspi-aarch64.img.xz.sha256sum
+   $ cat openEuler-21.09-raspi-aarch64.img.xz.sha256sum
    ```

 2. Calculate the SHA256 verification value of the file.
 Run the following command:

    ```
-   $ sha256sum openEuler-21.03-raspi-aarch64.img.xz
+   $ sha256sum openEuler-21.09-raspi-aarch64.img.xz
    ```

    After the command is executed, the verification value is displayed.

-3. Check whether the verification value calculated in step 1 is consistent with that calculated in step 2.
+3. Check whether the verification values obtained from the step 1 and step 2 are consistent.

-   If the verification values are consistent, the downloaded file is not damaged.
+   If they are consistent, the downloaded file is not damaged.
 Otherwise, the downloaded file is incomplete and you need to obtain the file again.

 ## Installation Requirements

-If the openEuler operating system is installed in the Raspberry Pi environment, the Raspberry Pi environment must meet the hardware compatibility and minimum hardware specifications as follows.
+If the openEuler OS is installed in the Raspberry Pi environment, the Raspberry Pi environment must meet the following requirements.

 ### Hardware Compatibility